apache/incubator-kie-kogito-runtimes/README_DEPENDENCIES.txt

 This is a summary of what jars you may need in your situation.
-Abbreviated names have been used (only the first part of the jar name) for brevity.
+Abbreviated names have been used (only the first part of the jar name).

 CORE RUNTIME
 Runtime assumes that you are "compiling" rules using drools-compiler.